(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities

 Even if this happens, it would not necessarily mean that the operad $\tAss^n_d$ is Koszul, only that subtler methods must be applied to that case.
 For instance, one may try to compare the coefficients of this formal inverse to the dimensions of the components of the dual operad $(\tAss^n_d)^!$.

 Understanding these components is, of course, equivalent to finding a basis for the free partially associative algebras in the non-Koszul cases.
-This problem was solved, in~\cite{goze-remm:n-ary}, for free $\pAss^3_0$-algebras, for $n \geq 4$ it remains open.
+This problem was solved, in~\cite{goze-remm:n-ary}, for free $\pAss^3_0$-algebras; for $n \geq 4$ it remains open.

 The last problem we want to formulate here is to find more about the minimal model of the anti-associative operads $\tildeAss$, or even to describe it completely.
-As far as we know, no complete description of the minimal model of a non-Koszul operad is known.
-Since $\tildeAss$ is the simplest non-Koszul operad, it is the first obvious candidate to attack.
+As far as we know, beyond the `obvious' cases, no complete description of the minimal model of a non-Koszul operad is known.
+Since $\tildeAss$ is one of the simplest non-Koszul operads, it is the first obvious candidate to attack.
 A related task is to find as much as information about minimal models of the remaining non-Koszul $n$-ary operads as possible.

 \cprime{$'$}